EXPERT SOLUTIONS, ADDING VALUE

 Join Resource Group's Whatsapp groups to receive live job updates

-In light of the COVID-19 pandemic, we want as many individuals within our industry to be updated on how they can receive live updates from us.We have previously set up a number of WhatsApp groups that enable us to update candidates with live notifications.
+In light of the COVID-19 pandemic, we want as many individuals within our industry to be aware of how they can receive live updates from us.We have previously set up a number of WhatsApp groups that enable us to update candidates with live notifications.
 These groups are used as a platform for us to share new job vacancies and opportunities.
-It is an easy way for candidates to reply via WatsApp and we have found this to be a great tool for quick communication.For further information on the below WhatsApp groups and how to access please contact the following individuals:Jon Ruckwood: jon.ruckwood@resourcegroup.co.ukRebecca Cottrell: rebecca.cottrell@resourcegroup.co.uk
+It is an easy way for candidates to reply via WhatsApp and we have found this to be a great tool for quick communication.For further information about our WhatsApp groups and how to access them, please contact:Rebecca Cottrell: rebecca.cottrell@resourcegroup.co.ukAna Ortego: ana.ortego@resourcegroup.es

 Resource Group's Spanish office thank local health care professionals for their tremendous effort during the coronavirus outbreak